RafaySystems/brave/README.md

 ##  Supported Use Cases

-`brave` facilitates a spectrum of automated workflows through its provisioners.
+**BRAVE** facilitates a spectrum of automated workflows through its provisioners.
 Below is a discussion of these provisioners and the use cases they support in detail.

 ### Deploying VMs on a Cloud Instance

 Most conventional bare metal deployments encompass a small network of interconnected servers capable of direct communication among themselves and with external networks through a designated gateway.
 However, setting up non-production replicas of such deployments for testing, evaluations, demonstrations, or development purposes can become cost-prohibitive, primarily due to hardware specifications.

-`brave` offers a solution to virtualize these deployments, substantially reducing costs and hardware requirements.
+**BRAVE** offers a solution to virtualize these deployments, substantially reducing costs and hardware requirements.
 This is achieved by employing Virtualbox and vagrant managed VMs to replicate bare metal servers and utilizing Virtualbox networking capabilities to establish the necessary networking infrastructure within a single cloud instance, available on supported public clouds.
 All essential software and packages are automatically installed on this cloud instance.

-As an example, below excerpt of `input.yaml` instructs `brave` to
+As an example, below excerpt of `input.yaml` instructs **BRAVE** to
 - Provision a cloud instance named "brave-node" in OCI public cloud (`infrastructure_provider` is set as `oci`)
 - Deploy total 3 Virtualbox VMs on this instance (`provisioner` is set as `vms_only`):
      - 2x ubuntu 20.04 VMs with name *workers* and capacity cpu=3vcpus and memory=16GB.
 These VMs will be named `workers-1` and `workers-2`